What is Cardinal News?

 So how are you funded?

 We’re funded by you.
 We operate on a public broadcasting model; we rely on donations from foundations, corporations and individuals.
 If you’d like to make a donation, you can go through our online donation portal or send a check to Cardinal Productions, P.O.
 Box 4455, Roanoke, VA 24015.
 We are 501(c)(3) nonprofit organization.
-Our EIN is 87-1532828.
-Contact email@example.com or 540-467-2189 for more information.
+Contact email@example.com for more information or if you would like a copy of our 990 or financial audit.
 Please note that donations have no influence on our coverage.

 Who are your donors?